Climate Change Identified as Top Priority by Academy Fellows

 "I believe climate change impacts all microbiology disciplines," Carroll agreed.

-Looking forward, the Academy will continue to organize scientific activities including colloquia and reports, as well as a special climate change guest track at the 2023 Microbe meeting and partnership with diverse stakeholders.
+Looking forward, the Academy will continue to organize scientific activities including colloquia, reports and partnership with diverse stakeholders.
 Opportunities can be found on the portfolio web site.